maxint-rd/mxUnified74HC595/README.md

 The library implements shiftOut() to allow device specific drivers using the expanded pins of the shift register to be used as easy as those on the MCU.

+# Installation
+- This library requires the mxUnifiedIO base library: https://github.com/maxint-rd/mxUnifiedIO
+- To support the ATtiny85, the tinyISP library is required: http://github.com/JChristensen/tinySPI

+You can download the .ZIP library files from the locations mentioned above.
+Use the Arduino IDE to add the .ZIP library file via the menu.
+Alternatively copy all library files into a folder under your /libraries/ folder and restart the IDE.

 # Pinouts & connections
 The 74HC595 shift register requires three pins plus VCC/GND.
 The shift register can be connected to the hardware SPI pin for best speed.
 - Default pins for ESP8266:   SS=15, MOSI=13, SCLK=14
 - Default pins for ATmega328: SS=10, MOSI=11, SCLK=13
+- Default pins for ATtiny85:  SS=0, MOSI=1, SCLK=2

+Notes:
-Note: with hardware SPI MISO pins isn't used but will still be read and written to during SPI transfer.
-Be careful when sharing these pins!
+- With hardware SPI the MISO pin isn't used but will still be read and written to during SPI transfer.
+Be careful when sharing this pin!

-Software SPI pins are slower, but offer pin-freedom.
+- Software SPI pins are slower, but offer pin-freedom.
 - Suggested pins for ESP-01: SS=3 (RX), MOSI=2, SCLK=1

 This fine piece of ASCII-art shows the pinout of the 74HC595.
 Of course you can also review the [TI datasheet](http://www.ti.com/lit/ds/symlink/sn74hc595.pdf) (PDF).